-Although Windows has many power management improvements, and while the Power Efficiency Diagnostic Tool in Windows 7 or Windows 8 can give you a lot of power optimization tips, laptop batteries are still not as efficient as we’d like them to be.
+Although Windows has many power management improvements, and while the Power Efficiency Diagnostic Tool in Windows 7, Windows 10 or Windows 8 can give you a lot of power optimization tips, laptop batteries are still not as efficient as we’d like them to be.
 They can maximum hold power for 5-6 hours only.
 So, do you want to maximize the efficient use of battery?

 The trick is to squeeze the most out of the power that’s available.
 Here are these few tricks which will improve the battery performance in a dramatic way.

 The most common tip, if you have time to do only one thing:

 Use the Power saver power plan to maximize your battery life.
 (To choose the Power saver plan, open Power Options in Control Panel.)